wunderio/silta/README.md

 we use our own called [circleci-builder](https://github.com/wunderio/circleci-builder).

-We use CircleCi to check the repository for errors, build the codebase, create custom docker images, push them to the registry and instruct Kontena to deploy our stack.
+We use CircleCi to check the repository for errors, build the codebase, create custom docker images, push them to the registry and deploy a release of our Helm chart.
 The build process is based on a config file located under `.circleci/config.yml` in the git repository.

-To perform its duties, CircleCI needs certain credentials, for example to push to the docker image registry or to interact with the Kontena master.
-These credentials are stored in the [CircleCI Contexts](https://circleci.com/docs/2.0/contexts/) `dev_wdr_io` and are available to any repository in our Github organisation.
+To perform its duties, CircleCI needs certain credentials, for example to push to the docker image registry or to interact with the Kubernetes master.
+These credentials are stored in a [CircleCI Contexts](https://circleci.com/docs/2.0/contexts/) and are available to any repository in our Github organisation.

+### Kubernetes
+[Kubernetes](https://kubernetes.io/) is an open source container orchestration platform supported by all major cloud hosting providers.

-### Kontena (for now)
+### Helm
-Kontena is an open source container orchestration platform, as well as a hosted service which also includes a docker image registry which we currently use.
-Kontena worker nodes are regular servers and can be located anywhere.

-In Kontena, each application is described as a "stack" using a [kontena.yml file](https://kontena.io/docs/using-kontena/stack-file.html) which is located in the git repository.
-The stack file provided by the Drupal template is sufficient for a standard Drupal project, but you might need to adapt it to add services such as Elasticsearch.
+[Helm](https://helm.sh/) is a package manager for Kubernetes.
+We published our own chart repository: https://github.com/wunderio/charts.
+The chart is referenced from the CircleCI configuration, and each repository can also override the default values to adapt the configuration.

 ## How it works in practice